NdubuakuMiracle/Predictive-Modeling-for-Agriculture/README.md

-# Sowing Success: How Machine Learning Helps Farmers Select the Best Crops
+# Sowing Success: Using Machine Learning to Help Farmers Select the Best Crops

 ## Project Overview